Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 > `Callable` is contravariant in its parameters.
 Just because `A` is a subtype of `B` doesn't mean that `Callable[[A], ...]` is a subtype of `Callable[[B], ...]`.

 There's an [nice explanation of what this means in the mypy docs](https://mypy.readthedocs.io/en/latest/generics.html#variance-of-generic-types), which I encourage all readers to study.
-Today's post isn't about understanding contravariance though - it's about dealing with it.
+But today's post isn't about understanding contravariance - it's about dealing with it.

 We'll look at one situation when contravariance creates issues, and we'll learn about what to do about it.
 By the end, you'll no longer fear type checker error messages related to variance!